Kosailla/Color-Bot/README.md

-**Description**

-   This Color Bot is an automation tool that monitors the screen and performs actions based on detecting specific colors.
+ **This Color Bot is an automation tool that monitors the screen and performs actions based on detecting specific colors.**